-Dorado Academy is committed to providing a working and learning environment that is free from discrimination based on sex, sexual orientation, gender identity and gender expression, including sexual harassment and sexual violence.
-Given this, Dorado Academy does not discriminate on the basis of sex in any of its education or employment programs or activities.
+Dorado Academy is committed to providing a learning environment that is free from discrimination based on sex, sexual orientation, gender identity and gender expression, including sexual harassment and sexual violence.
 Title IX of the Education Amendments of 1972 ("Title IX"), its regulations, and certain other federal and state laws prohibit discrimination in such a manner.
 Under Title IX, discrimination on the basis of sex includes sexual harassment.
+Title IX defines sexual harassment as conduct on the basis of sex that meets one or more of the following criteria: